Level Crossing Removal Project

-The Level Crossing Removal Project (LXRP) is a program of the Government of Victoria, Australia, to remove 110 level crossings and rebuild 51 railway stations in Melbourne.
+The Level Crossing Removal Project (LXRP) is an infrastructure upgrade project by the Government of Victoria, Australia, to remove and grade-separate 110 level crossings and to rebuild 51 railway stations on the metropolitan and regional rail network of the state capital Melbourne.
+The project aims to improve network efficiency, rail safety, and reduce traffic congestion.

-After pledging the removal of 50 level crossings at the 2014 Victorian state election, the Andrews government committed $2.4 billion in the 2015–2016 budget to remove the first 20 crossings by 2018.
+After pledging the removal of 50 level crossings at the 2014 Victorian state election, the Andrews Government committed $2.4 billion in the 2015–2016 budget to remove the first 20 crossings by 2018.
 The next 30 crossings were notionally funded through the hypothecation of the sale proceeds from the privatisation of the Port of Melbourne.
 Prior to the 2018 state election, the government committed to remove a further 25 level crossings, using a new prioritisation framework.
 In 2021, the government announced a further ten level crossing removals and four level crossing closures would occur by 2025, bringing the total planned level crossing removals to 85 by 2025.
-In 2022, the Andrews government announced the removal of an additional 25 level crossings by 2030.
+In 2022, the Andrews government announced the removal of an additional 25 level crossings by 2030, bringing the total to 110.

-Previously its own administrative agency, in 2019, the LXRP became a project within the Major Transport Infrastructure Authority, an office of the Victorian Department of Transport.
-As of December 2022, 67 crossings have been removed and 34 train stations have been rebuilt as part of the project.
+Previously its own administrative agency, in 2019 the LXRP became a project within the Major Transport Infrastructure Authority, an office of the Victorian Department of Transport and Planning.
+As of July 2025, 87 crossings have been removed and 48 train stations have been built or rebuilt as part of the project.

 Background

 When Melbourne's rail network was built, many road-railway crossings were via level crossing rather than bridges or underpasses due to the city's flat topography and sparse population.
 As traffic levels increased, these became bottlenecks for road and rail traffic, limiting the speed and frequency of train services.
 In 1954, the State Government established a committee to look at the removal of level crossings at Clifton Hill, Elsternwick, Footscray, Moorabbin, and Newport.
 These projects were completed by 1960.

 In 1983, the level crossing at Station Street, Box Hill, was removed.
 Other level crossing removals include Dorset Road, Boronia, in 1998 and Middleborough Road, Laburnum, in 2007.
-In the early 2010s, level crossings were removed at Nunawading (2010), Springvale (2014), Sunshine (2014) and Mitcham (2014).

-As of 2014, there were 170 level crossings left on Melbourne's rail network and 228 places where railways had been separated from roads; by the end of the Level Crossing Removal Project (LXRP), less than 60 level crossings will remain.
+In the early 2010s, level crossings were removed at Nunawading (2010), Springvale (2014), Sunshine (2014) and Mitcham (2014).As of 2014, there were 176 level crossings left on metropolitan Melbourne's rail network (4 of which involved tram lines) and 228 places where railways had been separated from roads; by the end of the Level Crossing Removal Project (LXRP), 66 level crossings will remain.
 Over two-thirds of these grade separations were constructed between 1863 and 1918, with fewer than one level crossing removal per year between 1918 and 2015.
 The commitment by the government to remove 110 level crossings over sixteen years, by 2030, represents the fastest rate of crossing removals in Melbourne's history.